Table of Content

-If you truly want to see great players using different putter styles and lengths, check out the Champions Tour.
-It will be hard for you to find two players that putt the same way.
+If you genuinely want to see great players using different putter styles and lengths, check out the Champions Tour.
+It will be hard for you to find two players that putt it the same way.

 How Do You Know What Putter is Best for You?
+(Not Just the Length)

 Finding the best putter for you can be a bit of a journey, but there is a shortcut.
 More and more companies are offering putter fittings.

 Do you think professional golfers buy putters off the rack?
 Putter fitting is relatively inexpensive and will give you the peace of mind that you have optimized this critical scoring club.

-If you prefer to figure it out yourself or don’t want to spend the money to get fitted, here are some things to consider…
+If you prefer to figure it out yourself or don’t want to spend the money to get fitted, here are some things to consider.

-putting is about you being comfortable over the ball and hitting consistent putts.
+Putting is about you being comfortable over the ball and hitting consistent putts.
 If that means you like a 38-inch putter or a 30-inch putter, go with it.

-Don’t focus on how many putts you make, but how many good/solid putts you hit.
+Don’t focus on how many putts you make, but on how many good/solid putts you hit.
 How often do you hit your line?
 How is your speed control?